sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 on the left, followed by an equal sign, and the corresponding values on the right.

-`Dist::Zilla` makes these configuration settings available to our plugins to help them do their work.
+`Dist::Zilla` makes these configuration settings available to your plugin if they need them.
 For example, if you look at the `README` file, you'll see it directly substitutes the `author`, `copyright_holder` and `copyright_year` values into its contents.

 You can also probably guess what the `version = 0.001` line does.
 You might recognize that this decimal number value was tacked on to the end of our module distribution's name for us automatically to indicate the module's version number.

-The only non-obvious bit is at the very end where we see `[@Basic]`.
+The only non-obvious bit is at the very end where you see `[@Basic]`.
 There is quite a bit to of code lying behind this simple line, so let's take a close look at it.